-Students sign in and out of College, ensuring their safety and wellbeing during the day.
+Students sign in and out of their satellite base, ensuring their safety and wellbeing whilst at College.
 Each student is allocated a locker to keep their belongings in.

 Students access the curriculum and learning opportunities in the same way across all locations and have Independence Skills Sessions as part of their timetable.
-With the student's permission, parents will be kept informed of their progress in independence skills and encouraged to practise at home what they have learnt.
+With the student's permission, parents will be kept informed of their progress in Independence Skills and encouraged to practise at home what they have learnt.

-Staff promote healthy lifestyle choices and encourage students to think about what they eat and keep active.
+Staff promote healthy lifestyle choices and encourage students to think about what they eat and to keep active.
 All lunches are provided for students with a dedicated team of support workers, who work with students on meal preferences and dietary requirements.

 Funding for day students at Derwen College does not cover activities or support after 5pm Monday to Friday or at weekends.
-However, all day students are welcome to participate in some extra-curricular activities, particularly the Duke of Edinburgh's Award and sports fixtures.
+However, all day students are welcome to participate in extra- curricular activities, including the Duke of Edinburgh's Award and sports.